(for veterinary information only)

 Muscle contraction is made possible by the release of calcium from storage within the muscle cell (in a structure called the “sarcoplasmic reticulum”).
 Nerve stimulation causes the release of calcium which allows muscle contraction to happen.
 No calcium, no muscle contraction.

 Amlodipine besylate is what is called a “calcium channel blocker:” a drug that works by blocking the calcium needed for muscle contraction.
-Calcium channel blockers can block calcium channels in either heart muscle (mostly) or in arterial muscle (mostly).
+Calcium channel blockers block the calcium channels in heart muscle as well as in arterial muscle but different calcium channel blockers favor heart muscle and others favor arterial muscle.
 Amlodipine besylate is one of the calcium channel blockers that works primarily on arterial muscle.
 Its overall effect is to relax the arterial muscles so that they dilate and the blood pressure within them drops.

 Hypertension is an important problem in both people and pets.
 Amlodipine besylate has become the most popular blood pressure medication for hypertensive cats.
 Amlopidine besylate can be used in dogs but has not been as popular other medications.
 For more information on hypertension in pets click here.